Hans von Borsody

 Hans von Borsody ([ˈboʁʒodi]; 20 September 1929 – 4 November 2013) was a German film actor.

+Biography

 He was born in Vienna into an artistic family of Hungarian descent.
 His father Eduard was a film director, his uncle Julius a set designer.
 His daughter Suzanne is an actress.
 When Borsody was three, his family moved to Berlin and obtained German citizenship.

 He was married to Karin Dittmann, Rosemarie Fendel, Alwy Becker and Heide Keller.

-Death

-Hans von Borsody died in Kiel, aged 83.
+Von Borsody died in Kiel, aged 84.